 1. Create a new SQL Server Integration Services Project and rename the default package DataProfilingTaskExample.dtsx

 2. Double click the DataProfilingTaskExample.dtsx package to open it in design mode.

 3. Create a new folder named DataProfiling within the C Drive (the XML output from the Data Profiling Task will be saved in this folder).

 4. Right click within the Connection Managers window and select New File Connections….
 This will open up File Connection Manager Editor and provide the details as shown in the snippet below and click OK to save the File Connection.

 5. Drag and drop the Data Profiling Task from the toolbox to the Control Flow window and rename it “DimCustomer – Data Profiling Task” , then double click the Data Profiling Task to open the editor window as shown in the snippet below.

-Profiling Task Editor, click on General tab and provide the details as shown in
+Within the Data Profiling Task Editor, click on General tab and provide the details as shown in the snippet above.

 6. Click the Quick Profile… button which will open the “Single Table Quick Profile Form” dialog where you can quickly configure the Data Profiling Task.
 Create an ADO.Net Connection and then choose the table or view against which you want to use “Column Null Ration Profile”.
 Finally, click OK to save the changes.

 7. Select the Profile Request Page on the left of the panel to view detailed information related to the Column Null Ration Profile, in this screen you can even add any new Profiles or make changes to the default settings for the current profile.
 Click OK to save the changes to the Data Profiling Task.